salilab/imp_spatiotemporal_tutorial/doc/trajectory_assess.md

 print("")
 \endcode

+The output of this analysis is written to `SAXS_comparison`.
+Standard FoXS outputs are available for each snapshot (`snapshot{state}_{time}.*`).
+In particular, the `.fit` files include the forward and experimental profiles side by side, with the \f$\chi^2\f$ for the fit.
+Further, the `{time}_FoXS.*` files include the information for all snapshots at that time point, including plots of each profile in comparison to the experimental profile (`{time}_FoXS.png`).

+As our model was generated from synthetic data, the ground truth structure is known at each time point.
+In addition to validating the model by assessing its comparison to SAXS data, we could approximate the model accuracy by comparing the model to the ground truth.
+To do so, we wrote a function (`RMSD`) that calculates the RMSD between each structural model and the orignal PDB.

 \code{.py}
 # 4b - RMSD
 os.chdir(main_dir)  # it is crucial that after each step, directory is changed back to main